Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Conclusions

 \section{Conclusions}

-We have shown using a combination of Monte Carlo simulations and detailed mean field modelling that the metastable plateau which results from thermal quenches to low temperatures in classical spin ice is a consequence of the long-range Coulomb nature of the interactions between monopoles combined with the system entering a non-hydrodynamic regime which is controlled by nonuniversal lattice physics.
-The claim that such a plateau may have been observed in recent experiments~\cite{Paulsen2016} provides further compelling evidence for the long-range nature of the interactions between the emergent monopoles in classical spin ice.
+Using a combination of Monte Carlo simulations and detailed mean field modelling, we investigated the origin of the metastable plateau that is observed in thermal quenches to low temperatures in classical spin ice~\cite{Castelnovo2010}.
+Our results show that it is a consequence of the long-range nature of the Coulomb-like interactions between monopoles combined with the system entering a non-hydrodynamic regime which is controlled by nonuniversal lattice physics.
+The claim that such a plateau may have been observed in recent experiments~\cite{Paulsen2016} therefore provides further compelling evidence for the long-range nature of the interactions between the emergent monopoles in these systems.

 In particular, we have shown that when the interactions between the monopoles are truncated to finite range, the plateau reduces to a finite size effect.
-This is because the free monopoles in the system perform independent random walks (when their density is sufficiently low) leading to a slow $1/t$ decay of their density with time $t$.
-This is insufficient to create the ``population inversion'' required for the metastable plateau in the thermodynamic limit, since monopole-assisted (radioactive) decay remains effective and continues to remove noncontractible pairs from the plateau indefinitely.

-When the full Coulomb interaction between monopoles is reinstated, there exists an energetic bias in the motion of monopoles across the system.
-At sufficiently low temperatures, which are relevant for the formation of a thermodynamic noncontractible plateau, the system enters a non-hydrodynamic regime where the monopoles move at terminal velocity in the direction of the local force acting on them.
+This is because the free monopoles in the system perform independent random walks (when their density is sufficiently low) leading to a $1/t$ decay of their density with time $t$.
+Although this is sufficient to create the ``population inversion'' (in which noncontractible pairs become the dominant species in the total monopole density), the slow decay of free monopoles implies that monopole-assisted decay remains effective and continues to remove noncontractible pairs from the plateau indefinitely.
+On the contrary, in the presence of long-range Coulomb interactions between monopoles, there exists an energetic bias in their motion across the system.
+At sufficiently low temperatures, which are relevant for the formation of a thermodynamic noncontractible plateau, the system enters a non-hydrodynamic regime in which the monopoles move at terminal velocity in the direction of the local force acting on them.
 This combination of long-range interactions and non-hydrodynamic behaviour leads to a rapid decay of the free monopole density, faster than $1/t$ and violating the law of formal kinetics.
-The decay of free monopoles is then sufficiently rapid to stop the radioactive decay of noncontractible pairs at long times, and therefore one observes a plateau of finite density in the thermodynamic limit.
+The decay of free monopoles is then sufficiently rapid to stop the monopole-assisted decay of noncontractible pairs at long times, and therefore one observes a plateau of finite density in the thermodynamic limit.